 Copper Rain Frog Skirt.
 The strands are a nice weedy green color, heavily infused with pearlescent micro-particles that give a ruddy reddish, pinkish, orangey or lustrous coppery sheen to the skirt, depending on the amount and angle of ambient light.
 The sheen tends to bend the green into a brownish.
 The sheen tends to come and go, and each strand emits a bit different sheen from the others, causing a constantly changing or shimmering effect.
 Looks like warm summer rain drops rolling off a green frog's back.
 That's why it is called "rain frog" and there's really nothing else quite like it.
 But that's not all!
 There's a thinj swatch of twisted metallic copper Mylar on the belly.
 The camera makes it look like there's more Mylar than is really there.
 Even still, you can thin out some of the copper Mylar.
 It will still be a full size skirt.

-Dark Green Monkey Shine Skirt.
+Dark Green Perch Skirt.
 Popular in northern states.
 Matches a yellow perch or a Great Lakes goby.
-This is a little darker twist on the Green Monkey Shine color skirt.
-It's only half green monkey shine strands, and the other half is dark green pumpkin.
+This is a little darker twist on my Green Perch color skirt.
+It's only half green perch strands, and the other half is dark green pumpkin.
 Both halves have black pepper flake in them.
-The pattern is finished with a swatch of neon gold-glittered black fish scale strands for flash.
-The green monkey shine color (and now the new green pumpkin monkey shine) are not your ordinary jig colors, but bass love them.
+The pattern is finished with a swatch of neon gold-glittered black fish scale strands for perch-like flash The green perch and dark green perch are seldom-seen jig colors, but perch-eating bass in North America and Europe just love them.
 You will too!
 Works great on spinnerbaits also.

 If you fish clear water, you owe it to yourself to try this skirt.
 It's that good.